Welcome to Objects and Order Exhibitions!

 For example:

-• Additional Images (OTM): here you might choose the multiselect option to display several images.
+- Additional Images (OTM): here you might toggle on the Multiselect option so you could display several images.

 You'll choose the additional files you want to display in your exhibition at the object level.